1974 COLD CASE MURDER OF LISA THOMAS IN ROCKLAND

 In

-2022, serial killer Richard Cottingham admitted murdering Lisa
+February 2022, serial killer Richard Cottingham admitted in writing to

 From December 2020 to August 2022,